tomciosegal/nutri-store/README.md

 - Next to the The Nutristore logo a free shipping icon is placed, this link will direct to a details how user can avail free shipping.

-- In the middle of the header user can find a usefull search box where you look for desired item for example "protein"
+- In the middle of the header user can find a useful search box where you look for desired item for example "protein"

 - On the right side of the header visitor can find the links to login,and shopping cart.